Alexz Johnson: 2012–2016: Skipping Stone, Heart and Let 'Em Eat Cake

-2017–present: A Stranger Time and Still Alive
+2017–present: A Stranger Time, Still Alive and Seasons

 She began working on her third studio album, with Mark Howard producing the record.
 "Right Now" was released as the lead single from her third studio album on July 4, 2017.
 The studio album A Stranger Time was officially released on September 1, 2017, it is a nine track studio album.
 A music video for "Right Now" premiered on Johnson's YouTube channel on her birthday, November 4, 2017.
 The album is accompanied by multiple music video's, and a behind the scenes video of making the album.
 On March 9, 2018, she released her second live album titled Live from A Stranger Time.

 In late 2019, she announced, via her official Instagram account, an upcoming fourth studio album.
 The singles "Weight" and "Running with the Devil", as well as a short documentary, The Longer Road, preceded the release of the album.
 Still Alive was released on May 8, 2020.

-On March 16, 2023, Alexz Johnson released a new track titled “Ain’t That The Way” from her upcoming 5th studio album Seasons, set to release on April 7th, 2023.
+On March 16, 2023, Alexz Johnson released a new track titled “Ain’t That The Way” from her fifth studio album Seasons released on April 7, 2023.